Energy Star: New Homes

 New homes or apartments that earn the Energy Star label have been verified to meet energy efficiency requirements set by U.S. EPA.
 Energy Star certified homes are at least 10% more efficient than homes built to code and achieve a 20% improvement on average, while providing homeowners with better quality, performance, and comfort.
 Nearly 1.9 million Energy Star certified homes and apartments have been certified to date.
 These high-performing homes can be found across the U.S. and include a complete thermal enclosure system, a high-efficiency heating, ventilation and cooling system, a comprehensive water management system, and energy-efficient lighting and appliances.
 Together, U.S. homeowners living in certified homes saved $360 million on their energy bills in 2016 alone.
 In 2020, Energy Star separated single-family and multifamily construction types into their own programs: Single-Family New Construction (SFNC) and Multifamily New Construction (MFNC).

-A new tier of Energy Star certification, called the Energy Star NextGen Certified Homes and Apartments, will be launched in 2023.
+A new tier of Energy Star certification, called the Energy Star NextGen Certified Homes and Apartments, would be launched in 2023.
 This new certification uses a baseline of the Energy Star Single-Family and Multifamily certification, with additional requirements such as heat pump water heaters and EV-ready charging capabilities.